Chiro 2 Rehab

 Chronic Low Back Pain

 Chronic low back pain (CLBP) is typically defined as lasting for three months or longer.
 Unlike acute back pain, which is often linked to a specific injury or strain, CLBP can continue despite treatment and may not have a single, clear underlying cause.
 This condition massively reduces quality of life, and can lead to long-term disability.
 Factors contributing to CLBP include poor posture, repetitive stress, underlying health conditions, and even psychological factors.
 Managing CLBP often requires a multidisciplinary approach to address both the physical and psychological aspects of the condition.
 In our practice we find that chronic low back pain responds best to adjustments, rehabilitation of deep spinal muscles, and lifestyle changes that disrupt the cycle of pain or the negative feedback loop.
+We further support out chronic pain patients with supplementation to improve inflammation and provide the biological building blocks for healing like complex fatty acids, proteins, probiotics among others.

 Dysfunctional breathing (lack of ribcage expansion)